Collaborator-Seeker/Collaborator-Seeker/README.md

-# 🌟 Exciting Opportunity for Collaborators in the USA! 🌟
+# 🌟 Exciting Opportunity for Everyone in the USA! 🌟

-Hey there! 👋
+Hi there! 👋

 Are you looking to earn extra income with minimal effort?
 Or perhaps you're interested in turning this opportunity into your main source of income?
 If yes, I have an exciting proposal for you!